Rehabilitation and Surrender

 Individual site rehabilitation requirements are set through relevant environmental authority (EA) conditions established by Government under the Environmental Protection Act 1994 (EP Act).

-With the introduction of the Mineral and Energy Resources (Financial Provisioning) Act 2018 (MERFP Act), on 1 November 2019, which amends the EP Act, the State Government established a new life-of-mine planning (i.e. commencement through to surrender) instrument – a Progressive Rehabilitation and Closure Plan (PRCP).
+With the introduction of the Mineral and Energy Resources (Financial Provisioning) Act 2018 (MERFP Act) on 1 November 2019, which amends the EP Act, the State Government established a new life-of-mine planning (i.e. commencement through to surrender) instrument – a Progressive Rehabilitation and Closure Plan (PRCP).
 The Plan is to:

 - Describe the intended post-mining land use or non-use management area;